Bylaws of the College Assembly in the College of Liberal Arts and Sciences

 - Alternates will consist of individuals nominated to the CAC, but not elected.
 Alternates over the last five years are eligible to fill vacancies on the CAC.
 All alternates (without regard for year of nomination) are placed in ranked order based on number of votes received (for those nominated in multiple years, the highest vote total is used).

 - Any member of the CAC who resigns will be replaced by the faculty member at the top of the alternate list in the division represented by the departing faculty member.
-If alternates are exhausted, the CAC will identify up to five possible replacements in ranked order and the chair of the CAC will contact these individuals in order until one agrees to serve.
+If alternates are exhausted, the CAC will identify up to five possible replacements in ranked order and the secretary of the CA will contact these individuals in order until one agrees to serve.
 Alternates in this case become permanent members of the CAC and serve out the full term of the member who has resigned.
 If the duration of service is one year or less, the alternate may run in the next election for a full three-year term on the CAC; however, if the duration of service is more than one year, the alternate must wait one year before being eligible to run for a three-year term on the CAC.

 - Any member of the CAC who takes a leave of absence up to one year will be replaced for the duration of their leave; if a member wishes to take a leave more than one year, that member must resign from the CAC.
 The selection of this temporary member of the CAC follows the procedure in the previous section.
 After the leave ends, the committee member on leave returns to the committee to complete the remainder of their original term unless the leave ends after their term is completed.
 The temporary member is able to run in the next election for a full three-year term on the CAC.
 If the member on leave is unable to return to their position after their leave has ended, the alternate becomes a permanent member of the CAC and serves out the remainder of the term of the replaced member; if this extended duration exceeds one year, the alternate must wait one year before being eligible to run for a three-year term on the CAC.